Why Do You Need a Cohabitation Agreement?

 - Any specialized property owned by each of the parties, of significant value (art, jewelry, collections, recreational vehicles, etc.).

-- Major gifts from extended family (for example, down payment on home)
+- Major gifts from extended family (for example, a down payment on a house), inheritance.

 - Mortgage information on real property (Bank/institution, mortgage balance).